Jay150396/Twitter_Data_Analysis/README.md

 1. Analyse the real time streaming tweets of famous personality (Politicians or actors).
 2. Retrieving the trending hashtags of a famous personality.
+3.
+4. Fetching the user details who retweeted with the name "ELON MUSK"